aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-ml-training/README.md

 * Error: creating ECS Service (...): InvalidParameterException: The specified capacity provider (...) was not found: There are some cases where the capacity provider is still being created and is not ready to be used by a service.
 Execute "terraform apply" again to solve the issue.

+* Error: waiting for ECS Service (...) delete: timeout while waiting for state to become 'INACTIVE' (last state: 'DRAINING', timeout: 20m0s): It can take several minutes for the service to finish draining.
+Wait 30 minutes and execute "terraform destroy" again to solve the issue.

 ## Support